-Although I no longer conduct evaluations, I do assist parents in the following ways:
+Although I no longer conduct evaluations and am not a professional advocate, I do assist parents in the following ways:

 - Assistance interpreting educational test scores and reports, neuropsychological test scores and narratives, psychological reports, Individualized Education Programs (IEP’s), 504 Plans, and any other written or verbal evaluative information on their children

-- Accompanying parents to teacher conferences, school meetings, or meetings with other specialists in order to provide support, an additional set of ears, advocacy for services, or debriefing and clarification of the information given
+- Accompanying parents to teacher conferences, school meetings, or meetings with other specialists in order to provide support, an additional set of ears, and to debrief/clarify the information given

 - Advising parents on optimal educational settings for their children with mild special needs (notably dyslexia, ADD/ADHD, mild spectrum disorders without significant behavioral components, NLD, speech disorders, and other mild conditions that affect learning).
 I do not advise on therapeutic school placements for children with significant behavioral, psychological, or social disabilities, but can make referrals.